Bumming Around Texas in the Sunshine!

 I finally reached Barstow near sundown, and pulled into the brand new Walmart that opened just last summer.
 The parking area was still under final construction it seemed, with new trees just planted and much seemingly yet to be landscaped.

-I continued writing this blog after dinner and had too many photos of the day’s drive.
+I continued writing this blog after dinner and, as usual, had too many photos of the day’s drive.
 I deleted over half of them – I have an itchy trigger finger when it comes to shooting photos and often shoot way too many.